Stephen J. Koenig

 “Down these mean streets a man must go who is himself not mean.” ― Raymond Chandler

 “After you have finished your true stories sometime, why don’t you make up a story and the people that go with it?
 Only then will you understand what happened and why.
-It is those we live with and love and should know who elude us.” & “Nobody who did not know how to fish would be allowed to disgrace a fish by catching him.” – Norman Maclean – A River Runs Through It
+It is those we live with and love and should know who elude us.” -Norman Maclean – A River Runs Through It

 “I don’t want to try to look smart.
 I just want to tell a story.” ― Elmore Leonard

-RETRO by Loren Estleman is my favorite private eye novel (along with others in the Amos Walker series).
+RETRO by Loren Estleman is among my favorite of private eye novels.
 The audiobook narrated by Mel Foster is awesome.
 I listened to it over and over again, while biding my time on surveillance.
 “I haven’t been deer hunting in years, Red.
 It’s too much like my work week.”

 Private Eye Story